dita-cyber/SOC-L2-Interview-Prep/README.md

 ## **Data Exfiltration**<br/>

-To confirm data exfiltration, I would analyze network logs for large data transfers to external IP addresses and protocol analysis for HTTP, HTTPS, FTP, and DNS.
+To investigate data exfiltration alerts, I would analyze network logs for large data transfers to external IP addresses and protocol analysis for HTTP, HTTPS, FTP, and DNS.
 I would also examine endpoint logs and system changes for signs of data packaging or compression activities.
 Reviewing firewall logs for unusual outbound traffic patterns can provide evidence of exfiltration.
-Tools like DLP (Data Loss Prevention) can be used to track sensitive data movement and validate exfiltration attempts.
+DLP can be used to track sensitive data movement and validate exfiltration attempts.

 **Data Exfiltration vs. Data Leakage vs. Data Breach**<br/>